Math Community Evening at St. Andrew’s Public School, Toronto, Canada

 I participated in this video on different ways to solve President Hrabowski’s favorite math problem for school kids.

 I was the campus organizer for a one-day UMBC session called “Exploring Possibilities” for minority school girls interested in mathematics.
 This was part of the larger “Infinite Possibilities” conference organized at UMBC.

 I gave presentations to upper school body both on mathematics and on other topics, such as India, fiction, and LGBT diversity issues.

 I presented some modules developed for Algebra II at Fort Convent Girl’s School and Bombay International School, on visits to Mumbai.

 Innovation 2008: Renewing America Through Smarter Science & Technology Policy

-I was invited to speak at this national conference on how to make mathematics education more appealing for students.
+I was invited to speak at this national conference, held at the University of Minnesota, on how to make mathematics education more appealing for students.

 Mathematics Partnership (MSP) with the Baltimore County Public School System